-The Equity Research Action Coalition co-constructs with practitioners and policymakers actionable research to support the optimal development of Black children prenatally through childhood using a cultural wealth framework.
-The coalition focuses on eradicating the impact of racism and poverty on the lives of Black children, families, and communities, and ensuring optimal health, well-being, school readiness and success, and overall excellence.
+The Equity Research Action Coalition co-constructs actionable research with practitioners and policymakers to support the optimal development of Black children prenatally through childhood using a cultural wealth framework.
+The coalition focuses on eradicating the impact of racism and poverty on the lives of Black children, families, and communities, and ensuring children's optimal health, well-being, school readiness and success, and overall excellence.
 You can make a secure gift online to the Equity Research Action Coalition through the University Development website.

 FPG Child Development Institute Distinguished Speaker Series